UlyssesZh/UlyssesZh.github.io/_posts/2023-05-01-measure-ensemble-2.md

 $$J\coloneqq\left\{i\in\vec W^{\parallel\prime}\,\middle|\,
 \exists e\in E^{\star\perp}:0\in I^\star_{e}\right\}.$$

-A problem about this formulation is that it is possible to have two $i$s that share the same thermal equilibrium state.
+A problem about this formulation is that it is possible to have two $i$'s that share the same thermal equilibrium state.
 In that case, the non-thermal ensemble is not defined.